sfjep/wizardConsoleApp/README.txt

-Scoreboard for the card game Wizard
+Console app to provide a scoreboard for the card game Wizard.

+Language: C#